Which Statements Are True: Check All That Apply — A Complete Guide

 Eliminate What You Know Is Wrong First

 If you're unsure about several statements, start by crossing off the ones you're confident are incorrect.
-Practically speaking, narrow the field.
+Plus, narrow the field.
 Sometimes eliminating two or three wrong answers makes it easier to see which of the remaining ones are correct.
 This is especially helpful when the question has five or six statements — it can feel overwhelming until you start removing options Practical, not theoretical..

 Watch for Absolute Language